dcunited001/dcunited001.github.io/_posts/2016-07-18-illegal-immigration-national-security-debt.md

 War.
 It's free.
 It's short.
 Read one with some commentary or something.
 You can probably read it in an hour or two.
 Read that and then tell me about how I'm wrong.

-### Illegal Immigration Hurts, Whether You Are:

-#### &#x2605; From A Family with Four Hundred Year Old Roots in America

-#### &#x2605; The Child of Immigrant Parents Who Struggled to Get Here

-#### &#x2605; Part of a Family Who Illegally Crossed into America Chasing Opportunity

-In 5,000 words or less -- HA!
-Like that was ever going to happen...

-In 8,000 words or so, I'm going to provide you with the realest summary of why it's a painful issue for everyone involved.
-You'll be able to empathize with what illegal immigrants are going through in this country.
-I'm going to try to describe what that's like, but I don't actually know any illegal immigrants, so you'll have to forgive me for that.
-And as much as you can try to put yourself in someone else's shoes, you'll never truly know how that feels until you're there.

 ## [Illegal Immigration is Painful for Everyone](#illegal-immigration-is-painful-for-everyone)